MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 - With DMA disabled, CPU load was `14%`, in line with the time needed to transmit the data
 - With DMA enabled, CPU load was `0%`
 - DMA can be enabled/disabled via the `USE_DMA_TX` macro configuration in `main.c`

-## How to use this repository

-1. Clone the repository: `git clone https://github.com/MaJerle/stm32-usart-uart-dma-rx-tx`
-2. Install *CMake*, *Ninja* and the *ARM GCC compiler* (`arm-none-eabi-gcc`) and make sure they are available on your `PATH`
-3. Build every example at once with the helper script: `python3 scripts/build.py` (add `--clean` for a clean rebuild, or `--path projects/<name>` to build a single example)
-4. Alternatively, build a single example by hand from its project folder:
-    - `cmake --list-presets` to see the available board presets
-    - `cmake --preset <preset_name>` to configure
-    - `cmake --build --preset <preset_name>` to build
-5. For editing and debugging, open any project folder directly in *VS Code* — each one ships with recommended extensions and CMake Tools integration